metadew/iesi/docs/pages/define/connectiontypes/db.bigquery.md

 `dataset: "dataset name"`
 * define the name of the dataset

-### 4: authValue
+### 4: authMode

-`authValue: "authValue number"`
+`authValue: "authentication mode"`
-* define the number that specifies the type of authentication used by the driver
+* define the authentication mode that specifies the type of authentication used by the driver
-  * 0: The driver uses service-based OAuth authentication
+  * ```service```: The driver uses service-based OAuth authentication
-  * 1: The driver uses user-based OAuth authentication
+  * ```user```: The driver uses user-based OAuth authentication
-  * 2: The driver uses pre-generated tokens for authentication
+  * ```token```: The driver uses pre-generated tokens for authentication
-  * 3: The driver uses Application Default Credentials for authentication
+  * ```default```: The driver uses Application Default Credentials for authentication

-### 5: authValue defined parameters
+### 5: authMode defined parameters

 Depending on the authValue number specified, the following parameters need to be specified.

-*authValue 0: using a Google Serice Account*
+*authMode service: using a Google Serice Account*

 |Parameter|Value|
 |------|-----------|
 |OAuthServiceAcctEmail|Google service account email address|
 |OAuthPvtKeyPath|full path to the key file that is used to authenticate the service account email address.
 This parameter supports keys in .pl2 or .json format.|

-*authValue 1: using a Google User Account*
+*authMode user: using a Google User Account*

-Not available for the moment.
-Please raise an issue if this is relevant to you.
+No additional parameters needed.
+However, unattended script execution is not possible since authentication in the session is required manually.

-*authValue 2: Using Pre-Generated Access and Refresh Tokens*
+*authMode token: Using Pre-Generated Access and Refresh Tokens*

 Not available for the moment.
 Please raise an issue if this is relevant to you.